 There is a role for a Free Church voice in education, both generally and in relation to religious education and spiritual development.
 The Free Church perspective is free from the Christian establishment and is shaped by past and present circumstances.
-It is not limited by an interest in denominational schools, but is committed to what is best for all in education.
+It is not limited by an interest in denominational schools, but is committed to what is best for all in education, embracing all ages and including further education and higher education.
 The Free Churches are rooted in local communities.
 Despite theological differences, they are united by their nonconformist convictions and a concern for the education of the whole person.